ablab/spades/README.md

 <a name="sec4.5"></a>
-## Long read to graph aligner
+## Long read to graph alignment

+<a name="sec4.5.1"></a>
+### hybridSPAdes aligner
-A tool for aligning long reads to the graph `spades-gmapper ` has three mandatory options: dataset description file in [YAML format](#yaml), graph file in GFA format and an output file name.
+A tool `spades-gmapper ` gives opportunity to extract long read alignments generated with hybridSPAdes pipeline options.
+It has three mandatory options: dataset description file in [YAML format](#yaml), graph file in GFA format and an output file name.

 Synopsis: `spades-gmapper <dataset description (in YAML)> <graph (in GFA)> <output filename> [-k <value>] [-t <value>] [-tmpdir <dir>]`